What is a letter of recommendation?

 - Do you have specific examples of the individual’s work?

-Your letter of recommendation should include four items:
+Your letter of recommendation should include five items:

 - A brief introduction that states who you are, your relationship to the applicant and your personal experience or expertise.